 - To achieve the best performance from your printer, use only genuine manufacturer's supplies and accessories, whose reliability and performance have been thoroughly tested to give trouble-free performance and best-quality prints.
-For details of recommended papers, see Order paper on page 104. - Make sure that the paper type selected in the front panel is the same as the paper type loaded into the printer.
+For details of recommended papers, see Order paper on page 141. - Make sure that the paper type selected in the front panel is the same as the paper type loaded into the printer.
 To check this, use the View loaded paper key on the front panel.
 At the same time, check that the paper type has been calibrated.
 Also make sure that the paper type selected in your software is the same as the paper type loaded into the printer.

-CAUTION If you have the wrong paper type selected, you could experience poor print quality and incorrect colors, and perhaps even damage to the printheads.
+CAUTION: If you have the wrong paper type selected, you could experience poor print quality and incorrect colors, and perhaps even damage to the printheads.

-- Check that you are using the most appropriate print-quality settings for your purposes (see Printing on page 41).
+- Check that you are using the most appropriate print-quality settings for your purposes (see Printing on page 45).
 You are likely to see lower print quality if you have moved the print-quality slider to the 'Speed' end of the scale, or set the custom quality level to Fast. - Check that your environmental conditions (temperature, humidity) are in the recommended range.
-See Environmental specifications on page 166. - Check that your ink cartridges and printheads have not passed their expiration dates: see Maintain the ink cartridges on page 99.
+See Environmental specifications on page 206. - Check that your ink cartridges and printheads have not passed their expiration dates: see Maintain the ink cartridges on page 135. - Avoid touching the paper while printing is in progress.